-In the NO relay, the contacts are closed when the coil is energized, and open when it is deenergized.
+ne NO relay, the contacts are closed when the coil is energized, and open when it is degized.
 In effect, the relay is an automatic switch.
-Relays are nonnally designed to operate when a very small current flows in the coil.
-Thus, a small current can be made to switch a larger current on or off just as a contactor functions from a distant point (remote control).
-They are also used in bell and telephone systems, and have a wide application in industry.
+Relays are nonnally designed to rate when a very small current flows in the coil.
+Thus, a small current can be made to ch a larger current on or off just as a contactor functions from a distant point (remote rol).
+They are also used in bell and telephone systems, and have a wide application in stry.

 Other types of relays use a solenoid for their operation.
-In this instance a plunger is attracted when a predetennined value of current flows in the coil.
-A time-lag element can be introduced by the addition of an oil- or air-dashpot to delay the movement of the plunger.
-Induction and impedance relays operate by the movement of a pivoted disc in the field of an electromagnet; the protective device (usually a circuit-breaker) with which these types are associated is operated by small contacts on the moving disc which, when they close, trip the circuit-breaker.
-They are used in the protective systems for supply systems, motors, generators and transformers.
+In this instance a plunger is cted when a predetennined value of current flows in the coil.
+A time-lag element can be duced by the addition of an oil- or air-dashpot to delay the movement of the plunger. ction and impedance relays operate by the movement of a pivoted disc in the field of lectromagnet; the protective device (usually a circuit-breaker) with which these types ssociated is operated by small contacts on the moving disc which, when they close, trip circuit-breaker.
+They are used in the protective systems for supply systems, motors, rators and transformers.

-The thermal relay consists of a bimetallic strip, which heats up when the operating or circuit current flows through it or through an adjacent heating coil.
-The bending of the strip causes the contacts to either make or break.
+The thermal relay consists of a bimetallic strip, which heats up when the operating or it current flows through it or through an adjacent heating coil.
+The bending of the strip is the contacts to either make or break.